piriya-muaithaisong/Piriya-CTF-Writup/CSAW2022/README.md

 ### Good Intention

-1. we can upload file into the server
+1. We can upload file into the server
 2. /log_config is vulnerable to path tarversal

 ![log_config](./images/log_config.png)